-The purpose of an FX Forward is to lock in the current exchange rate between two currencies at a set date in the future.
-This might be done, for instance, if a company is contractually obliged to pay a set amount for the future delivery of goods in a foreign currency, and wishes to lock in the current forward rate.
+The purpose of an FX Forward is to lock in an exchange rate between two currencies at a future date to minimise currency risk.
+This might be done, for instance, if a company is contractually obliged to pay a set amount for the future delivery of goods in a foreign currency and wishes to lock in the rate.

 How does it work?

-- A forward is an OTC (Over The Counter) instrument and can therefore be tailored to the exact requirements of the client as far as quantum and tenor are concerned
+- A FX Forward can be tailored to the exact requirements of the client

 FX Forward example: